Michad/tilegroxy/docs/configuration.md

 ### Proxy

-Proxy providers are the simplest option that simply forward tile requests to another HTTP(s) endpoint.
+The Proxy provider is the simplest option that simply forwards tile requests to another HTTP(s) endpoint.
 This provider is primarily used for map layers that already return imagery in tiles: ZXY, TMS, or WMTS.
-TMS inverts the y coordinate compared to ZXY and WMTS formats, which is handled by the InvertY parameter
+TMS inverts the y coordinate compared to ZXY and WMTS formats, which is handled by the InvertY parameter.

 Name should be "proxy"